kvarak/dnd/docs/_Classes/cavalier.md

 </div>

-### Bonus Proficiency
+### Bonus Skills
-You gain proficiency with the History and Diplomacy skills.

-Additionally, whenever you make a Charisma check to mediate a dispute between two parties that do not include you, you have advantage.
+Add Speechcraft to your class skills.
+For you, the skill Diplomacy has cost 0 if you have its prerequisites (*Speechcraft - Tact*).

 ### Challenge
 From 3rd level, whenever you issue a challenge, you receive a +1d6 bonus on attack rolls made against the target of your challenge, if the target is an intelligent creature to whom you offered the chance to surrender (by taking an action to offer terms).

 At 18th level, you have advantage on attack rolls against that target as well.

 ### Flat of the Blade
 At 7th level, you gain the ability to moderate your attacks in order to take an enemy alive.
 Whenever you reduce a creature to 0 hit points with a melee attack, you can use a ***bonus action*** to instead leave the creature at 1 hit point.